firebase/extensions/firestore-send-email/PREINSTALL.md

 })
 ```

-Because each email is built from a Cloud Firestore document, you can reference information stored in _other_ Cloud Firestore documents and fields, like image URLs.

 You can also optionally configure this extension to render emails using [Handlebar](https://handlebarsjs.com/) templates.
 Each template is a document stored in a Cloud Firestore collection.

 When you configure this extension, you'll need to supply your **SMTP credentials for mail delivery** and specify the Cloud Firestore collection where you'll add documents.
 If you want to use templates, you'll also need to specify the collection containing your template documents.